AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 ```
 When connected to the database run the [Create Table script](SQL/create_table.sql) where the schema name should match the one in the [server settings](resources/server_settings.json)

+### Files configuration

+When running the server and the machine learning model image files, data files and machine learning models are used.
+All these files are saved locally.
+The directory where all these are saved is set in the [data_resources](data_resources/data_settings.json) with the backup_map key.
+This can be  any directory.

 ## Starting Services